3.47 Drug-Free Workplace

 A. Purpose

-To establish the guidelines to maintain a drug-free environment.
+To establish the guidelines for an alcohol and drug-free environment.

 B. Policy